Sneakyhydra/Portfolio/README.md

 Change the files in the /public/data folder accordingly.
 Icons use basic font-awesome styles.

 Note: Make sure the files you replace match the extension of the file already present.
-For example - profile image should be .jpeg
+For example - resume should be .pdf